-- B.S. in Health Services Administration, Health Care Administration and Informatics
+- B.S. in Health Services Administration, Health Informatics and Information Managment

-- B.S. in Health Services Administration, Ancillary Health Management
+- B.S. in Health Services Administration, Health Care Management

 Who Would be Interested in Health Services Administration?

 If you have a desire to blend both business and health care together, Health Services Administration (HSA) may be for you.
 This degree is ideal for individuals who would like to have the flexibility of developing a career as either:

 - A specialist in health informatics and information management